-The primary and secondary reviewers shall perform an indepth review of all materials provided to them relevant to the human-subjects research they are assigned to review including, when applicable, any investigational drug brochure or investigational device information, or NIH or other federal grant application or proposal for funding.
-The primary and/or secondary reviewer shall be responsible for notifying the PHRC Chairperson/Administrative Chairperson if s/he has a conflict of interest as defined in the Partners policy on IRB Member Conflicts of Interest.
-In such cases, the PHRC Chairperson/Administrative Chairperson or designee shall reassign review of the research activity to another member.
+The primary and secondary reviewers shall perform an in-depth review of all materials provided to them relevant to the human-subjects research they are assigned to review including, when applicable, any investigational drug brochure or investigational device information, or NIH or other federal grant application or proposal for funding.
+The primary and/or secondary reviewer shall be responsible for notifying the PHRC Chairperson and/or Administrative Chairperson if s/he has a conflict of interest as defined in the Partners policy on IRB Member Conflicts of Interest.
+In such cases, the PHRC Chairperson and/or Administrative Chairperson shall reassign review of the research activity to another member.

-12.2 Members Not Assigned as Primary or Secondary Reviewers Members who are not assigned as the primary or secondary reviewer shall perform review of all materials provided to them relevant to the human-subjects research in sufficient depth to vote on the research activity at the convened meeting.
+12.2 Members Not Assigned as Primary or Secondary Reviewers

+Members who are not assigned as the primary or secondary reviewer shall perform review of, when applicable, completed Forms, Protocol Summary, Research Consent Form and recruitment materials in sufficient depth to vote on the research activity at the convened meeting.

-12.3 Quorum
+12.3 Ouorum

-Human-subjects research that cannot be reviewed using the expedited review procedure shall be reviewed at a convened meeting of a quorum of the membership of the PHRC, including at least one physician-scientist and one member whose primary concerns are in nonscientific areas.
-In addition, reasonable efforts will be made to ensure that at least one unaffiliated member and at least one member representing the general perspective of subjects are present at each meeting.
-The unaffiliated member, the member representing the general perspective of subjects, and the nonscientific member may be the same person, or may be represented by two or three different persons.
+Human-subjects research that cannot be reviewed using the expedited review procedure shall be reviewed at a convened meeting of a quorum of the membership of the PHRC, including at least one physician-scientist and at least one member whose primary concerns are in nonscientific areas.
+At least one non-affiliated member should also be in attendance.
 The presence of more than one-half the voting membership shall constitute a quorum.
 Quorum shall be maintained for the discussion and vote on each research activity on the agenda.
 Members not present for or recused due to a conflict of interest from the discussion and vote on a research activity shall not be counted towards the quorum.
+When the primary voting member and alternate voting member are present for the discussion and vote on a research activity, only one member shall be counted towards the quorum for the specific research activity under review.
 The PHRC shall not vote on any research activity when a quorum of the membership is not present for the vote.
-The Chairperson and/or Administrative Chairperson shall be responsible for ensuring that at least one physician-scientist and one non-scientist member is in attendance and that quorum is achieved before the meeting begins and is maintained throughout the meeting when each research activity on the agenda is reviewed.
+The Chairperson and/or Administrative Chairperson shall be responsible for ensuring that at least one non-scientist member is in attendance and that quorum is achieved before the meeting begins and is maintained throughout the meeting when each research activity on the agenda is reviewed.
 The Administrative Chairperson or designee shall be responsible for recording attendance and vote on each research activity.